Skip to content

 Annotations

-These functions annotate the table: a title and subtitle appear at the top, footnotes and source notes at the bottom.
+These functions annotate the table: a title and subtitle at the top, footnotes and source notes at the bottom.

 tab_header!